imenei/imenei/README.md

 <strong style="color:#4A90E2;">As a Full Stack Developer and AI Enthusiast</strong>,
 I create intelligent, data-driven solutions that turn innovation into real-world impact.<br>

-I’m passionate about transforming complex challenges into scalable, elegant systems that not only <strong style="color:#50E3C2;">perform seamlessly</strong>
+I'm passionate about transforming complex challenges into scalable, elegant systems that not only <strong style="color:#50E3C2;">perform seamlessly</strong>
 but also <strong style="color:#F5A623;">evolve intelligently</strong>.<br>